-Pre Tenure Reviews
+- 40 - 41 Pre Tenure Reviews - 42 - 43 Section 10.

-Section 9.
 Annual Pre-Tenure Reviews.
-Each tenure-track bargaining unit faculty member who has not received tenure and is not in the process of a tenure review will have an annual review conducted by the department or unit head or designee.
-These annual reviews provide an opportunity to evaluate the tenure-track bargaining unit faculty member's performance and offer an opportunity to address problems and to support faculty members in their progress toward the mid-term and tenure reviews.
+Each tenure-track bargaining unit faculty member - who has not received tenure and is not in the process of a tenure review will have an annual 44 - review conducted by the department or unit head or designee.
+These annual reviews provide an 45 - opportunity to evaluate the tenure-track bargaining unit faculty member's performance and offer 46 - an opportunity to address problems and to support faculty members in their progress toward the 47

+- 1 mid-term and tenure reviews.

-Mid-Term Reviews
+- 4 Mid-Term Reviews

+- 5

-Section 10.
+6 Section 11.
 Purpose, Outcomes and Appeals.
-Mid-term reviews shall be an assessment of the bargaining unit faculty member's progress toward tenure and should assist the faculty member's development.
-The outcome of a mid-term review shall be (1) a contract until the end of the faculty member's tenure and promotion review year; (2) a one- or two-year contract specifying an additional mid-term review; or (3) a one-year, terminal contract.
-Only a review decision resulting in a terminal contract may be appealed through the process specified in Article 21.
-If a two-year contract is issued under (2) and the subsequent mid-term review is not successful, the bargaining unit faculty member's employment will end with the expiration of the contract.
+Mid-term reviews shall be an assessment of the 7 bargaining unit faculty member's progress toward tenure and should assist the faculty member's 8 development.
+The outcome of a mid-term review shall be either:

+- a. a contract until the end of the faculty member's tenure and promotion review year, which allows for the possibility of identifying any concerns that should be addressed prior to consideration for promotion and tenure, as well as providing constructive feedback and appropriate support identified in the review; or, - b. a one-year terminal contract in rare cases where the review determines the faculty member will be unable to meet the unit-level criteria for tenure and promotion by the time that the tenure decision would otherwise be expected.
+Only a review decision resulting in a terminal contract may be appealed through the process specified in Article 21. - 18 tenure will have a mid-term review approximately halfway between appointment and eligibility for tenure, except those appointed with a tenure review date three years or less from the time of their initial appointment (Article 16, Section 6).
+The timing of this review generally will be established at the time of appointment, in that this review will usually take place during the last

-Section 11.
+19 Section 12.
 Timing.
-Each tenure-track bargaining unit faculty member who has not received tenure will have a mid-term review approximately half way between appointment and eligibility for tenure.
-The timing of this review generally will be established at the time of appointment, in that this review will usually take place during the last year of the bargaining unit faculty member's initial contract.
-A successful review is one prerequisite for contract renewal.
+Each tenure-track bargaining unit faculty member who has not received

+24 year of the bargaining unit faculty member's initial contract.
+A successful review is one

+25 prerequisite for contract renewal.

-Section 12.
+Section 13.
 Mid-Term Review Period.
 The review will include all research, teaching, and service accomplished since the beginning of the faculty member's employment in the current position in addition to other materials specified by the faculty member's hiring agreement (Article 16).
 Leaves are considered consistent with Section 7.

-Section 13.
+Section 14.
 Initiating the Mid-Term Review.
 To initiate the mid-term review process, the department or unit head or designee will contact the bargaining unit faculty member during the fall term of the year in which the review will take place and request the following:

-a.
+- a.
 Election of Criteria: The bargaining unit faculty member will be reviewed relative to the criteria in effect when their employment began.
-If the criteria have changed since the beginning of employment, the faculty member must choose either the earlier or current set of criteria.

-b.
-Curriculum vitae: A comprehensive and current curriculum vitae that includes the faculty member's current research, scholarly and creative activities and accomplishments, including publications, appointments, presentations, and similar activities.

-c.
-Scholarship portfolio: A comprehensive portfolio of scholarship, research, and creative activity during the review period; and appropriate evidence of national or international recognition or impact.
+If the criteria have changed since the beginning of employment, the faculty member must choose either the earlier or current set of criteria. - b.
+Curriculum vitae: A comprehensive and current curriculum vitae that includes the faculty member's current research, scholarly and creative activities and accomplishments, including publications, appointments, presentations, and similar activities. - 46 c.
+Scholarship portfolio: A comprehensive portfolio of scholarship, research, and creative 47 activity during the review period; and appropriate evidence of national or international

+1 recognition or impact.